GraczBezNicku/PlaytimeCounter/README.md

 # PlaytimeCounter
-A very simple plugin that tracks playtime of specified groups on your SCP:SL EXILED Server.
+A very simple plugin that tracks playtime of specified groups on your SCP:SL Server.
-# Reqs
-EXILED 5.2.1
 # Installation
 1. Put PlaytimeCounter.dll in your Plugins folder.
 2. Set up the config and start the server.